CHuber42/Week-6-8-Code-Review/AnimalShelter/Readme.md

 3. Now run "Dotnet ef database update" to apply the changes to your personal database, which serves as the database for this app.

+##### Using the API via SwaggerGUI

+With the program/API running(See: Instructions/Installations), open a browser and navigate to:
+localhost:5000/index.html

+This will present you with a graphical user interface (Swagger/Swashbuckle) that will allow you to interact with the API in a more intuitive setting.

+GET/POST/PUT(edit)/DELETE routes are still managed using the requirements outlined in the below section (API Queries).

 ##### API Queries

 To interact with this app & its database, API queries will be necessary.
 There are many free softwares for this, but I used Postman (https://www.postman.com/downloads/)